-It is recommended that MSBAn students consider taking BAN and computer science courses related to data and information processing.
-For example, MSBAn students may find interesting as an elective CS478 Blockchain Technology and Applications (3 units).
+It is recommended that MSBAn students consider taking BAN, computer science, and data science courses related to data and information processing.
+For example, MSBAn students may find interesting as an elective CS478 Blockchain Technology and Applications.
 Blockchain technology is the foundation for Cryptocurrency and Blockchain enabled digital business contracts.
-Another course that may interest MSBAn students is CS481 Introduction to Data Science (3 units).
+Other courses that may interest MSBAn students include: CS481 Introduction to Data Science, DS512 Data Engineering, DS520 Deep Learning, DS540 Natural Language Processing, etc.

 Curricular Practicum: When applicable, the student may take curricular practicum courses (CPT501 or CPT502) and engage in practical training to work on company projects that are directly related to the student's course of study.
 The student must observe the rules required for taking the practicum courses.
-No more than 3 units of practicum coursework may be counted towards graduation.
+No more than 3 units of practicum coursework may be counted towards the MSBAn graduation requirements.